Gustavo-Breda/Gustavo-Breda/README.md

 **`Computer Science student at UFRJ :)`**

-Hello, I'm Gustavo Teixeira Breda, a 21-year-old brazilian enthusiast currently embarked on the journey of pursuing a degree in Computer Science.
-Driven by a passion for challenges, I've found in programming my way to enhance and solve a variety of problems, whether working collaboratively or on personal projects.
-My journey has led me to explore a diverse range of technologies, including Python, C and JavaScript.
+<p> Hello, I'm Gustavo Teixeira Breda, a 21-year-old brazilian enthusiast currently embarked on the journey of pursuing a degree in Computer Science.
+Driven by a passion for challenges, I've found in programming my way to enhance and solve a variety of problems, whether working collaboratively or on personal projects.</p>
+<p>My journey has guided me through several programming languages, such as C, Python, HTML and JavaScript.</p>

    <p align="left">
       <a href="https://github.com/AntonioABLima?tab=followers">